 Wisconsin, United States

-Emily Hopper is a young mother, wife and artist from Wisconsin who found her breast cancer at 29 (and pregnant).
-After her triple negative diagnosis at 31, she was inspired to use her breast cancer experience, passion for art and drive to advocate to create what is now one of the flat communities favorite tees; the #FLATAF tee.
-She is also the founder of the private Facebook community, "Flatties Unite"; which is focused on support for life after an aesthetic flat closure and has over 2,000 members.
-Her advocacy efforts have been featured on numerous media outlets, including The CanSurvivor podcast, The Intersection of Cancer and Life podcast, in The Daily Beast and Wildfire Magazine - and her t-shirts were featured in the 2019 AnaOno x Cancerland NYFW (which was featured by NPR!).
+Emily Hopper is a young mother, wife and graphic designer from Wisconsin who found her breast cancer at 29 (and pregnant).
+After her triple negative diagnosis at 31, she was inspired to use her breast cancer experience, passion for art and drive to advocate to create what is now one of the flat communities favorite tees; the FLAT AF tee.
+She is also the founder of the Facebook support community, "Flatties Unite" - a safe, healing space to over 3,000 flat closure patients.
+Her advocacy efforts have been featured on numerous media outlets including The CanSurvivor podcast, The Intersection of Cancer and Life podcast, in The Daily Beast and Wildfire Magazine - and her t-shirts were featured in the 2019 AnaOno x Cancerland NYFW (which was featured by NPR!).
 Emily not only brings her creativity to our organization through stunning graphic art, but pre-cancer worked as a medical professional for one of Wisconsin's largest health systems before starting her nonprofit journey through a local Community Action Agency.

 Katie P. Fink | Treasurer